Kushikatsu: Other varieties

 Sophisticated sauces are prepared in suburban areas of other cities including Nishinomiya and Kobe, and several sauces are served along with kushikatsu course.
 Plain salt, soy sauce, sesame oil and ketchup along with tartar sauce, miso, mayonnaise and other dip style sauce could be the speciality of each restaurant.

-Eating manner
+Eating etiquette

-Eating style is unique at kushikatu restaurants and food bars as kushikatsu is dipped into a pot of thinner sauce before eating.
+Eating style is unique at kushikatsu restaurants and food bars as kushikatsu is dipped into a pot of thinner sauce before eating.
 As a sauce pot is shared among customers, reinserting food after a bite is seen as bad manners and unsanitary.
 Instead, a slice of cabbage is used to scoop up sauce from the pot and pour it onto the kushikatsu.
-In some restaurants they put a brush or spoon at the shared pot to season the kushi.
+Some restaurants put a brush or spoon at the shared pot to season the kushi.

 Some kushiyaki restaurants have a menu and instructions in English and other languages to warn travelers not to dip food into the shared sauce pot after biting it.